-Votto homer lifts Reds to 3-2 win over Indians
+Votto’s homer lifts Reds over Indians 3-2; still no Francona

 Grounds crew seated behind first base cheered and played instruments — some provided by Votto — as he rounded the bases, and Votto pointed to the fan section after touching home plate.

 Francona missed his second straight game and the first of four straight Reds-Indians games while dealing in Cleveland with a gastrointestinal condition not believed to be connected to COVID-19.
-First base and catching coach Sandy Alomar managed in Francona’s absence.
+First base and catching Alomar managed in Francona’s absence.

 The series shifts on Wednesday to Cleveland for the final two games.